Edward Fitzsimmons Dunne: Post-gubernatorial career

+In 1919, Dunne traveled to the Paris Peace Conference to lobby President Woodrow Wilson to consider Irish independence to be a cause in keeping with the principle of self-determination that Wilson had advocated for in his "Fourteen Points".

 After finishing his term as governor, Dunne remained politically active.
 In 1921, he helped found an organization called the "National Unity Council" to combat the Ku Klux Klan.

 In 1919, Dunne was appointed by the Irish Race Convention to serve on the American Commission on Irish Independence.
 As part of this commission, Dunne traveled to the Paris Peace Conference of 1919 in order to voice Irish-American desires for an independent Irish nation.
 During his stay in Europe, he also visited Ireland itself.
 He spent ten days touring the island and meeting with politicians including members of the First Dáil on May 9, 1919.

 Dunne returned once again to practicing law after leaving office in 1917.
 His legal practice was damaged by the ravages of the Great Depression, but he supplemented this work with a position as counsel to the Cook County Board of Election Commissioners.

 After the death of his wife on May 25, 1928, Dunne began contemplating his memoirs.
 He was convinced by the Lewis Publishing Co. to write a history of Illinois.
 Over a five-year period he worked on this project with close help from William L. Sullivan, who had been his private secretary when he was governor.
 In 1933, he published a five (5) volume set titled: Illinois, the Heart of the Nation.

 President Franklin Roosevelt appointed Dunne to be a United States Commissioner for the Century of Progress World's Fair of Chicago of 1933-34.
 At the time he was 80 years old.
 He took great joy in this position and joked that he had served as mayor, governor and as a federal commissioner (and, thus, had served at all levels of government).